Replacing the rubber endpin tip on a Kay/Engelhardt or other bass

-This FAQ will remain here for DIY-ers, even though we now carry a good replacement tip.
+This FAQ will remain here for DIY-ers, even though we now offer this solution as a purchaseable product.
 The "doubled up" method that Bob advocates below still works great on his own personal Kay bass, and you can purchase the tips below as a kit here on our site, or seek them out elsewhere as we once advocated doing.

 I get a lot of calls for replacement rubber tips for the unique Kay and Engelhardt endpins.
 They are 1/2" shafts, which is unusual in the upright bass world, and for years, when the tip wore out, I bought boxes of crutch tips.
 They work, but they really don't last that long, so I was always in search of a better solution.
 For a quickie, you can pick up 1/2" rubber tips at most hardware stores.
 But I have some alternative suggestions.

 But first, an opinion... if you are in an environment where the floor can be sacrificed, removing the rubber tip and digging in with the point can be a good thing for your sound, to couple with the floor.
 They aren't pointy by accident!
 In some cases, however, such as a hollow stage with a flexible floor, it may make it more boomy, which may or may not be a good thing.
 And, obviously, don't dig a little divot into a stage floor without asking the stage manager/venue owner first!